This article contains affiliate links.

 BLUF: The Garmin Xero C1 Pro

 Of course, not everyone needs to spring for a radar chronograph like this.
-I think it’s best suited to shooters who need to test a variety of firearms including pistols and rifles, and don’t always have a convenient place to do that (like an indoor range).
+I think it’s best suited to shooters who need to test a variety of firearms including pistols and rifles, and don’t always have a convenient access to an acceptable outdoor facility.
 If that’s not you, then this doesn’t need to be a priority.
-But if it is you, or you generally need to do testing in “challenged” environments, the Garmin Xero C1 is a winner.
+But if it is you, or you generally need to do testing in “challenged” environments, like indoor ranges, the Garmin Xero C1 is a winner.

 My Chronograph Needs